Sujuwa/challenge/README.md

 * Run `php app/console assets:install --symlink web` and `php app/console assetic:dump` to dump assets files.

 That's it, try to access the game at `http://localhost/challenge/web/app_dev.php` (or `app.php` for production mode).

+Please feel free to add the libraries that you need!

 ##### Dump assets
 If you make changes to asset files (.css, .js), make sure to run `php app/console assetic:dump`.
 Alternatively, you can keep a watcher running with `php app/console assetic:dump --watch`.